pmaillot/X32-Behringer/README.md

        Sample size conversion may take place depending on the -c option.
-       Channel/Wave or file names can be set all at once if a scene file is provided using the -f parameter, or set one at a time or edited if parameters -1...-32 are used with appropriate names
+       Channel/Wave or file names can be set all at once if a scene file is provided using the -f parameter, or set one at a time or edited if parameters -1...-32 are used with appropriate names.
+       Note: option -n must appear before any -w or -s options

        Example:
-       X32Xlive_wav -n 3 -d ~ -c 16 -s ~/myscene -w 3,new_name ~/ABCD12345678
+       X32Xlive_wav -n 3 -d ~ -c 16 -s ~/myscene -w 3,new_name ~/4C4B5674
-       will extract as 16bit samples the first 3 channels contained in XLive! session ABCD12345678 in the home directory, into 3 separate wave files placed in the home directory with names taken from the X32 scene file 'myscene', and setting or overriding the 3rd wave file name with 'new_name'
+         will extract as 16bit samples the first 3 channels contained in XLive! session 4C4B5674 in the home directory, into 3 separate wave files placed in the home directory with names taken from the X32 scene file 'myscene', and setting or overriding the 3rd wave file name with 'new_name'

+       X32Xlive_wav -n 8 -d ~ ~/4C4B5690
+         will extract as 24bit samples the first 8 channels contained in XLive! session 4C4B5690 in the home directory, into 8 separate wave files placed in the home directory with names Xlive_Wav_1.wav to Xlive_Wav_8.wav
 $

 ```